termslang/termslang/README.md

 TERMS language allows using if without else.
 It is processed as if else branch was empty.
 ```
-constant trim(uint256 input)
+constant trim(uint256 input);
 If INPUT <= 100, see 1.1.
 Let INPUT = 100.
 1.1.
 Return uint256 at INPUT.
 ```

 There is a special kind if-else:  if not - else.
-Due to decisions made in EVM, it spends less gas and produce shorter opcode than the if-else version.
+Due to decisions made in EVM, it spends less gas and produce shorter bytecode than the if-else version.
 ```
-constant trim(uint256 input)
+constant trim(uint256 input);
 If not INPUT > 100, see 1.1.
 Let INPUT = 100.
 1.1.
 Return uint256 at INPUT.